See You on the Other Side – 7 Iconic European Bridges

-Home to some of the world’s most renowned art galleries and museums, Florence also boasts one of Europe’s iconic bridges: the Ponte Vecchio – with the amazing arches of this medieval bridge supporting the brightly coloured structures above.
+Home to some of the world’s most renowned art galleries and museums, Florence also boasts one of the most iconic European bridges: the Ponte Vecchio – with the amazing arches of this medieval bridge supporting the brightly coloured structures above.
 Once occupied by butcher shops, nowadays visitors can meander over the bridge marvelling at jewellery and souvenirs along the way.

 25th of April Bridge, Lisbon, Portugal